 Nutrition at School

 Good quality school meals are cooked on the premises daily to meet stringent nutritional standards set by the Council.
-Children in Reception, Year 1 and Year 2 are entitled to free school meals At present the cost is £2 per meal.
-This money must be sent in to school in a sealed envelope each Monday or Friday morning.
-Cash or cheques (made payable to Shropshire Council) are accepted.
-Suitable envelopes are available from the office.
+Children in Reception, Year 1 and Year 2 are entitled to free school meals.
+All other children can purchase a meal at a cost of £2.30 per meal.

 Children may bring a packed lunch.
 Please provide a suitable container clearly labelled with your child‘s name.
 As part of the school‘s healthy eating approach, we encourage a good mix of healthy foods.
 We recommend a good proportion of carbohydrates (bread, pasta or rice), plenty of fruit and vegetables and some dairy, meat or fish produce.
 Crisps, biscuits and cakes should be limited to a couple of times a week.
 Please do not send in glass bottles, cans, fizzy drinks or sweets, and please note that children are expected to bring all their waste back home with them at the end of the day.
 This helps you to monitor what your child is eating on a daily basis.